vanshg3/Calculator-AndroidApp/README.md

 Calculator App built on Android Studio

 - Main Android Studio files in Master branch
-- When changing from portrait to landscape, vice versa, click the icon that shows up on the bottom of the phone, navigation bar.
+- When changing from portrait to landscape, vice versa, click the icon that shows up on the bottom of the phone in the navigation bar.